Homosexuality in Mexico: The pink peso

-The pink market (called "LGBT market" or "mercado rosa") in Mexico is calculated at 51,300 million pesos (some $4,663 million).
+The pink market (called "LGBT market" or "mercado rosa") in Mexico is calculated at 51,300 million pesos ($4,663 million).
 The group of LGBT consumers, ignored until the present out of homophobia or fear of critics, is being discovered.
-In 2005 the Gay Expo in Mexico was created, which claimed to give to know the companies and services to the LGBT community, and the companies of the division have been united into the Union of Companies and Service Providers to the Lesbian, Gay, Bisexual and Transgender Community (Unegay).
+In 2005, the Gay Expo in Mexico was created, which claimed to give to know the companies and services to the LGBT community, and the companies of the division have been united into the Union of Companies and Service Providers to the Lesbian, Gay, Bisexual and Transgender Community (Unegay).

 A study by the agency De la Riva on the behavior of the LGBT consumer shows that the habits of gay men and lesbians are distinct.
-While gay men prefer brand names and a riskier lifestyle, lesbians tend to be educated and don't tend to pay attention to brand names.
-Gays respond to advertisements that make knowing winks to the community, but reject advertisements with openly gay themes, because they fear being identified through the product.
+While gay men prefer brand names and a riskier lifestyle, lesbians tend to be educated and tend not to pay attention to brand names.
+Gays respond to advertisements that make knowing winks to the community, but reject advertisements with openly gay themes because they fear being identified through the product.
 Gay men as much as lesbians have great emotional needs and need to be accepted, and prefer stable partners.

 Pink tourism, especially from the U.S., has one of its favorite destinations in Mexico and specially Puerto Vallarta, where it is even possible to see men taking a walk hand in hand in the Zona Romántica.
 Another favorite destination is Cancun, which has tried to attract the LGBT public with events like the Cancún Mayan Riviera Gay Fall Fiesta and the Cancún International Gay Festival.
-LGBT tourism does not focus just on sun and beaches and Mayan ruins, but is diversifying.
-For this public there exist two specialised travel agencies, Opta Tours (since 1991) and Babylon Tours.
+LGBT tourism does not focus only on sun and beaches and Mayan ruins but is diversifying.
+For that public are two specialised travel agencies, Opta Tours (since 1991) and Babylon Tours.